opengeos/segment-geospatial/docs/installation.md

 docker run -it -p 8888:8888 giswqs/segment-geospatial:latest
 ```

-To enable GUI, run the following command to run a short benchmark on your GPU:
+To enable GPU for segment-geospatial, run the following command to run a short benchmark on your GPU:

 ```bash
 docker run --rm -it --gpus=all nvcr.io/nvidia/k8s/cuda-sample:nbody nbody -gpu -benchmark